 - Any renovation invoices if you've made significant improvements

 That's it.
-The engineering team handles the classification, documentation, and report.
+The study team handles the classification, documentation, and report.
 Turnaround is 2 business days once you've submitted.

 The short version